TonyBogdanov/class-config/README.md

 composer require tonybogdanov/class-config
 ```

+## Configuration

+Configure the library by calling `ClassConfig::register()`, choosing a cache directory, cache strategy and optionally a config class namespace, once and only once prior to using any of the features.

+Add an autoload PSR-4 entry in `composer.json` and point the `ClassConfig\Cache\` namespace (or the one you've configured) to the cache folder you chose.

-Until [`doctrine/annotations`](https://github.com/doctrine/annotations) reaches version `2.0` you'll need to manually register the composer autoloader with the annotations registry:
+Until [`doctrine/annotations`](https://github.com/doctrine/annotations) reaches version `2.0` you'll also need to manually register the composer autoloader with the annotations' registry:

 ```php
 $loader = include 'vendor/autoload.php';
 \Doctrine\Common\Annotations\AnnotationRegistry::registerLoader([$loader, 'loadClass']);
 ```

-You can also try [`indigophp/doctrine-annotation-autoload`](https://github.com/indigophp/doctrine-annotation-autoload) to do it automatically, but I couldn't make it work with Travis.
+Alternatively you can try [`indigophp/doctrine-annotation-autoload`](https://github.com/indigophp/doctrine-annotation-autoload).

 ## Testing